open-education-hub/operating-systems/content/chapters/app-interact/lab/content/arena.md

 We want to copy this file to `/etc/update-motd.d` in our newly created disk, so that it will run whenever a user logs in.

 To do this, you will create a script called `copy_files.sh` in `disk-templates/ubuntu_22.04`.
-This script will receive a path to a `qcow2` disk file as an argument, it will mount the disk, and then copy the file in the necessary location.
+This script will receive a path to a `qcow2` disk file as an argument, it will mount the disk, and then copy the file to the necessary location.
 Then, in the `create_disk_from_template` function in `disk.py` you will call this script, similar with how the other scripts are called.

 You can use `disk-templates/ubuntu_22.04/setup_root_password.sh` as an example.